 Who has to pay?

-Finnish universities have recently introduced tuition fees.
-The fees are only applicable to new master’s degree students from outside the EU or EEA countries who start their studies in autumn 2017.
+Finnish universities have introduced tuition fees.
+The fees are applicable to new master’s degree students from outside the EU or EEA countries who have started their studies in autumn 2017 or later.

 Who will not have to pay?

 • The fees are not applicable to exchange or doctoral students